PuskarRoy/Cloudwatch-Alarms-Automations/README.md

-# Cloudwatch-Alarms-Automations
+# Cloudwatch-Alarms-Automations steps

+## USE AMAZON LINUX OR UBUNTU FOR YOUR CONTROL NODE ##

-Cloudwatch Alarms Automations using Ansible with ssh keys
+copy the ssh keys

+change content of -> inventory and alarm_config

+bash start.sh